NativeScript/docs/content/guide/core/image-source.md

 title: ImagaSource
 ---

-This class encapsulates the common abstraction over a platform-specific (Bitmap for Android and UIImage for iOS) image objects.
+This class encapsulates the common abstraction over a platform-specific (Bitmap for Android and UIImage for iOS) image object.
 <!-- TODO: add links -->
 <!-- TODO: add Preview -->
 ## Using ImageSource